 I. We Made It Stick

-Yet this new historical context was never explored to my satisfaction.
-A few references to the 1994 World Cup gave way to a discussion of Group F… I wanted to know more: If soccer had indeed come of age in America — and a thriving professional league, regular World Cup appearances, lucrative network TV packages, and scores of U.S. players competing in top European leagues all indicate that is had — when did it happen?
+Having lived and played through the barren wasteland that was U.S. Soccer in the 1980s, I wanted to know more: If soccer had indeed come of age in America — and a thriving professional league, regular World Cup appearances, lucrative network TV packages, and scores of U.S. players competing in top European leagues all indicate that it had — when exactly did it happen?
 And who, exactly, made it happen?